Posts Tagged ‘Flickr’

 Huge floor vases

 We hope you’ve enjoyed looking at some of our collection.
 Have a look at our West German Pottery Collectors group on Flickr to see some more examples from us and other members.
-If this blog has inspired you to start your own collection, then happy hunting!!
+If this post has inspired you to start your own collection, then happy hunting!

 Vintage West German pottery & ceramics currently available at our H is for Home online shop